MKCimage

 Displacement // Diaspora // Dislocation / // Gallery: Arrival

 Syrian refugees point to different countries on a map posted in Milano's central train station.
-Countries such as Sweden, Germany, and Denmark are primary destinations for Syrian refugees headed north as they see better chances there of being granted asylum quickly with relatively better financial support and social services as they try and start their new lives.
+Countries such as Sweden, Germany, and Denmark are primary destinations for Syrian refugees headed north as they see better chances there of being grante

 Displacement // Diaspora // Dislocation / // Gallery: Northward